tsugiproject/tsugi-php-samples/README.md

 stand alone with its only run-time dependency on the `tsugi-php` library loaded from Packagist.

-**Note:** I still have more work to do to refacto the Tsugi repository into its various parts that can be used independently.
+**Note:** I still have more work to do to refactor the Tsugi repository into its various parts that can be used independently.

 Installation